aatree/aaworker/README.md

 the arguments of the registered handler function.

 ## Change Log

+**0.1.2** - Added mkreq! for when multiple cells use the same worker api.

 **0.1.1** - Added deflapc! for asynchronous functions.
 Added the :ready notice.